 We estimate our TAM to be approximately \$10 billion in 2021, which we expect to grow to over \$14 billion by 2026, representing a 5-year compound annual growth rate, or CAGR, of approximately 8%.
-We based our estimated TAM on total potential demand for our products derived from research we commissioned conducted by Health Advances LLC and our current pricing.
 As shown below, we broadly target all companies that manufacture regulated healthcare products, including biologics, cell and gene therapies, vaccines, small molecule injectable dosages, small molecule oral dosages, and medical devices, which in aggregate perform approximately 350 million MQC tests annually.
-Our TAM includes both a system sales opportunity and a recurring opportunity from sales of consumables and service contracts, the latter of which is estimated to be approximately \$5 billion in 2021.
+Our TAM includes both a system sales opportunity and a recurring opportunity from sales of consumables and service contracts, the latter which is estimated to be approximately \$5 billion in 2021.

 We are particularly focused on serving the high-growth biologics, cell, and gene therapy markets, which have the highest MQC testing intensity per batch of manufactured product.
 MQC testing for these complex therapeutic modalities is forecasted to grow at a 10-30% CAGR through 2026.
 These advanced modalities require automation to support the scale-up of their complex multi-step manufacturing processes.
 This is particularly true for the emerging cell and gene therapy category, which is driving the need for faster, more efficient manufacturing and an associated expansion in global bioprocessing capacity.
-Thirty percent of globally approved cell and gene therapy products use the Growth Direct platform to automate MQC, and the remaining 1,000+ cell and gene therapies in Phase 1 to 3 clinical trials represent a significant opportunity for our business.
+A quarter of globally approved cell and gene therapy products use the Growth Direct platform to automate MQC, and the remaining 1,000+ cell and gene therapies in Phase 1 to 3 clinical trials represent a significant opportunity for our business.
 We seek to drive substantial growth by establishing the Growth Direct platform as the global standard for MQC automation in advanced bioprocessing for biologics, cell, and gene therapies.